elliheyes/Polytope-Generation/README.md

   x IP_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope
     does not satisfy the interior point property.

-  x INTERIOR_WEIGHT: if this is > 0 then a penalty is added to the fitness for the number
-    of interior points.
-Note that this slows down the genetic algorithm considerably.

   x NVERTS_WEIGHT: if this is > 0 then a penalty is added to the fitness if the polytope
     does not have NVERTS number of vertices.
 NVERTS is also defined in 'Global.h'.
 This